 When drummers play a snare drum on beats 2 and 4 is called the backbeat.
 And using it as an accent point is a really cool thing to do.
 We're going to be looking at playing it as an accented muted hit and incorporating this snare sound into your strumming patterns.

 The first thing to make sure you have down is that muted hit.
 Hand hits the strings first then the pick.
 Practice doing it with open strings.

-The best way to learn this technique is to start by thinking it as a one, two method. part one is their hand coming down almost like a strong and landing on the strings.
-The action of the palm hitting the strings should press the strings against the frets and give at metallic sounding hit (metal on metal).
+The best way to learn this technique is to start by thinking of it as a one, two method.
+Part one is their hand coming down almost like a strum and landing on the strings.
+The action of the palm hitting the strings should press the strings against the frets and give a metallic sounding hit (metal on metal).
 Part two is the pick hitting the strings, which should sound like a series of clicks.

 Feeling That Backbeat

 Once you have the technique it's time to get it into your rhythm patterns.
 You can use 8th note patterns you have learned in the Beginners Method, or any other pattern you like, but Keep It Simple Stupid (K I S S) when you start.

 So following my own advice there lets start by just playing a basic straight 8th note pattern:

 And then start to add in the percussive hit onto beats 2 and 4.

 Once you have that down you can start trying to apply it to the patterns... works great with a 16th note all down pattern.